ashukla2019/System_design/Cybersecurity/network_security_fundamentals.md

 ---

-## 1.2 Integrity Risk – Anyone Can Modify the Data
+## 1.2 Integrity  – Anyone Can Modify the Data

 An attacker can alter messages in transit
 (e.g., change a bank transfer amount).